realazthat/snipinator/README.md

   it, it will run backtickify first, then indent everything including the backticks.

+## Versioning

+We use SemVer for versioning.
+For the versions available, see the tags on this repository.

 ## 🔑 License

 This project is licensed under the MIT License - see the